-- Our preference for U.S. Treasuries and Treasury inflation-protected securities worked as portfolio resilience during the recent virus-related equity volatility.
-The moves also confirmed that some developed market government bonds, such as German bunds, work less well as diversifiers with yields near levels we consider to be their lower bounds. - A focus on sustainability can help make portfolios more resilient.
-A commonly held view is that sustainable investing requires giving up potential returns we don't think that's true. - A weakening or breakdown of the negative correlation between stocks and bonds could also undermine the portfolio ballast role of government bonds. - Geopolitical tensions remain high in the Middle East, and we believe markets are underestimating cyber risks ahead of the U.S. election.
+- Our preference for U.S. Treasuries and Treasury Inflation-Protected Securities as portfolio ballast worked during the recent virus-related equity volatility.
+The moves also confirmed that some developed market government bonds, such as German bunds, work less well as diversifiers with yields near levels we consider to be their lower bounds. - A weakening or breakdown of the negative correlation between returns of stocks and bonds could also undermine the portfolio ballast role of government bonds. - A focus on sustainability can help make portfolios more resilient.
+A commonly held view is that sustainable investing requires giving up potential returns we don't think that's true. - Geopolitical tensions remain high in the Middle East, and we believe markets are underestimating cyber risks ahead of the U.S. election.
 See our geopolitical risk dashboard. - Market implication: We prefer U.S. Treasuries to lower-yielding peers as portfolio ballast and see a strong case for integrating sustainability into investment processes.
+BIIM0220U-1098430-3/6